Division of Biology and Medicine

 3. Pursue scholarly projects in preparation for long-term involvement in global health following post-graduate training.

-The BRIGHT (Brown Residency International Global Health Training) Pathway is a 2 year longitudinal program designed to create and support a multidisciplinary community of residents and fellows who are interested in making global health part of their career.
+The BRIGHT (Brown Residency International Global Health Training) Pathway is a 2-year longitudinal program designed to create and support a multidisciplinary community of residents and fellows who are interested in making global health part of their career.
 The BRIGHT Pathway consists of quarterly meetings with guest speakers, along with a self-directed curriculum of core global health topics.
 Residents and fellows in the program are required to complete a scholarly activity and presentation prior to graduation.
 For those residents and fellows fulfilling these requirements, they will be granted a Global Health Certificate at graduation.

 BRIGHT scholars will meet periodically throughout the year to discuss these topics in a collaborative interdisciplinary fashion to foster a rich community of discussion about global health topics.
 Residents and fellows are encouraged to share their own previous and current experiences and how they relate to the global health topics covered.
-BRIGHT residents and fellows will also participate in the Global Health Grand Rounds series during the academic year.
+BRIGHT residents and fellows will also participate in the Paul J. Galkin Global Health Grand Rounds series during the academic year.

 Participants are expected to complete and present a scholarly global health project by the end of the 2 years.
 We recommend residents join during the last two years of their residency program.
-Participants are also required to attend 3 BRIGHT/GHI events per year.
+Participants are also required to attend 3 BRIGHT/CGHE events per year.
 No prior global health experience is necessary to apply.

 1. Applications are sent out towards the end of the academic year through the respective residency and fellow programs for the next academic year.
 Applicants in good standing are encouraged to follow the directions on the application and return it by the deadline.
 Should you have any questions about the application process, please contact the BRIGHT resident or faculty directors who can assist you with any logistical issues you may encounter.